14.7. Configuration of the mail server#

 14.7.1.
 Configuration of a relay host for sending the emails#

-If authentication is necessary on the relay host for sending, set the Univention Configuration Registry Variable mail/relayauth to yes and edit the /etc/postfix/smtp_auth file.
-Provide the relay host, username, and password in this file in one line in the format: FQDN-Relayhost username:password
+If the relay host requires authentication for sending, set the Univention Configuration Registry Variable mail/relayauth to yes and edit the /etc/postfix/smtp_auth file.
+Provide the FQDN for the relay host, username, and password in this file in one line in the format: FQDN relay host username:password.
+The part for the FQDN relay host must look exactly like the value of mail/relayhost.

 To adopt the changes in Postfix, complete the following commands: